Clifmak/Clifmak.github.io/_posts/2018-02-04-gooddesignexample.md

 3. The design is simple and looks elegent.

 4. The use of steel, a heavy duty material, makes the floor level sockets durable.

 ![imgonline-com-ua-twotoone-hSPzyz85KfxvSt4v.jpg]({{site.baseurl}}/img/imgonline-com-ua-twotoone-hSPzyz85KfxvSt4v.jpg)

+The simplicity of the design highlights its functionality and usability.
+The device is minimal, efficient and sufficient.